zhuowei/worthdoingbadly.com/_posts/2022-12-17-macdirtycow.md

 ## Credits

-- Ian Beer of [Project Zero](https://googleprojectzero.blogspot.com/) for finding the issue.
-Looking forward to your [blog post about the XNU memory subsystem](https://bugs.chromium.org/p/project-zero/issues/detail?id=2337#c3)!
+- Ian Beer of [Project Zero](https://googleprojectzero.blogspot.com/) for finding this issue, and for finding [other similar issues in XNU's virtual memory](https://bugs.chromium.org/p/project-zero/issues/detail?id=2337#c3).
+Looking forward to the writeup for this issue.
 - Apple for the [test case](https://github.com/apple-oss-distributions/xnu/blob/xnu-8792.61.2/tests/vm/vm_unaligned_copy_switch_race.c).
 (I didn't change anything: I just added the command line parameter to control what to overwrite.)
 - [SSLab@Gatech](https://gts3.org/assets/papers/2020/jin:pwn2own2020-safari-slides.pdf) for the trick to disable password checking using `/etc/pam.d`.
 - [@WangTielei](https://twitter.com/WangTielei/status/1603963997618855937) for sharing a related issue and answering my questions.

+## Changelog

+2022-12-17:

+- clarified that "jailbreak" refers to iOS.
+- clarified that the Project Zero issue link goes to a different issue than this one.